 - Bake for 18-24 minutes or until a toothpick comes out clean.
 Allow to cool 10 minutes in the cupcake tin then transfer to a wire rack to cool.
 Cool completely before stuffing and frosting*

 For the filling and frosting

-- In a large bowl whisk or mix with a mixer the cream cheese and hazelnut spread, and vanilla extract until completely combined.
+- In a large bowl whisk or mix (with a mixer) the cream cheese and hazelnut spread, and vanilla extract until completely smooth and combined.

-- Transfer to a piping bag and refrigerate for 20 minutes or so for the filling to become thicker and firmer and easier to pipe
+- Transfer to a piping bag and refrigerate for approx 20 minutes for the filling to become thicker and firmer and easier to pipe

 - Pipe the filling into the cupcakes with a thin piping tip and pipe the frosting right into the cupcake by placing the tip halfway through the cupcake pulling the tip out slightly as you pipe.
-You will know it’s filled when the cupcake starts to actually expand a little and filling starts to overflow.
+You will know it’s filled when the cupcake starts to actually expand a little and filling starts to overflow on the top.
 Then frost the cupcakes as desired

 - Alternatively – cut off the top part of the cupcakes or the centre portion of it all around at a 45 degree angle with a knife and remove the cone shaped part you created and snack on them or discard.

 - Pipe the filling into all of the cupcakes and then frost the tops of the cupcakes as desired.
 Serve immediately.
 Store leftover cupcakes in the refrigerator for up to 5 days.

 - There is a moderate amount of Nutella frosting for these cupcakes but if you love loads of extra frosting on yours then feel free to double recipe amount for it.